IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 delay estimates but uses both a linear increase and multiplicative increase function depending on the time since the last congestion event and introduces use of inflection points in the reference window increase calculation to achieve reduced delay jitter.
-Further, other than LEDBAT which is a scavenger congestion control mostly designed for low priority background traffic, SCReAM adjusts the qdelay target to compete with other loss-based congestion-controlled flows.
+Further, unlike LEDBAT which is a scavenger congestion control mostly designed for low priority background traffic, SCReAM adjusts the qdelay target to compete with other loss-based congestion-controlled flows.